VRakshita25/CTF-Writeups/ShaZ CTF/OSINT/Social Split/Social Split.md

 ## Solution:

-The first part of the flag was in the header photo of the user's profile.
+The first part of the flag was in the header photo of the user's profile in Twitter.

 ![alt text](image-4.png)